Koray Aydın

-Koray Aydın (born 5 December 1955) is a Turkish politician who has served as the Deputy Speaker of the Grand National Assembly since 9 July 2015.
+Koray Aydın (born 5 December 1955) is a Turkish politician who has been serving as the Deputy Speaker of the Grand National Assembly since 9 July 2015.
 He previously served as the Minister of Public Works and Housing during the 57th government of Turkey led by Prime Minister Bülent Ecevit.
 As a politician from the Nationalist Movement Party (MHP), he served as the party's General Secretary.
 He served as a Member of Parliament for Trabzon from 1991 to 1995, as an MP for Ankara from 1999 to 2002 and again from Trabzon from 2011 to November 2015.

 He lost his seat in the November 2015 general election.
 In 2017, he left the MHP and joined the Good Party, founded by Meral Akşener.
+He left the Good Party in 2024.

 Early life and career

 Koray Aydın was born on 5 December 1955 in Trabzon.
 Due to his father's job as a state official, he completed his primary and secondary education in different parts of Anatolia before graduating from Karadeniz Technical University Faculty of Mechanical Engineering in 1978.
 He is married with three children.